Pre-registration rules

 • be a resident of California

-• not currently be judged mentally incompetent by a court of law.
+• not currently be found mentally incompetent to vote by a court

 Colorado pre-registration rules